-On May 15, 2018, we announced the expansion of our intranasal betahistine development program beyond the treatment of vertigo into mental health supportive care indications.
+In May 2018, we announced the expansion of our intranasal betahistine development program beyond the treatment of vertigo into mental health supportive care indications.
 Under project code AM-201 we intend to develop intranasal betahistine for the prevention of antipsychotic-induced weight gain and somnolence.
 Betahistine is thought to counteract the effects of antipsychotics such as olanzapine and to relieve the inhibitory effect on the H1 receptor by binding to and activating the H1 receptor to normalize/reduce the food take and consequently lead to reduced weight gain and somnolence.
 We believe the weight-attenuating effect is intensified by betahistine's property as antagonist at the H3 receptor.
 We have discussed our development plan for AM-201 with the FDA during a Pre-IND meeting.
 In its written response, the FDA supported the planned conduct of a multiple dose Phase 1 trial with AM-201 administered to healthy subjects in combination with olanzapine to evaluate the pharmacokinetics, pharmacodynamics, and safety, and to establish proof-of-concept.
 Further, the FDA endorsed weight gain normalized to baseline body weight versus placebo as reasonable primary efficacy endpoint for a subsequent Phase 2 trial.

-In 2019, we initiated a Phase 1b trial in Europe to evaluate AM-201's safety and its effects for the prevention of olanzapine induced weight gain and drowsiness.
-Participants received either AM-201 (1, 2.5, 5, 10 or 20 mg) or placebo in parallel with oral olanzapine (10 mg) once a day for four weeks.
-On October 11, 2019, we announced interim results from the first 50 participants in the trial.
+In 2019, we initiated a Phase 1b trial in Europe to evaluate AM-201's safety and therapeutic effects in this indication.
+Participants received either AM-201 (1, 2.5, 5, 10, 20 or 30 mg) or placebo in parallel with oral olanzapine (10 mg) once a day for four weeks.
+In October 2019, we announced interim results from the first 50 participants in the trial.
 The study demonstrated good safety and tolerability of AM-201 and revealed relevant reductions in olanzapine-induced weight gain and daytime sleepiness.
-In female study participants, who overall showed more pronounced changes than male participants, a reduction in weight gain of 1.1 kg against placebo was observed at the highest tested dose of 20 mg three times per day (probability of effectiveness = 90%).
-The trial then proceeded to the next higher and final dose level of 30 mg tested in an additional 30 healthy volunteers, with the last subject having its last study visit in March 2020.
-We expect to report top-line data from the study in May 2020.
+The trial then proceeded to the next higher and final dose level of 30 mg tested in an additional 30 healthy volunteers.
+In May 2020, we announced that at AM-201 30 mg, the mean weight gain from baseline to the end of the treatment period was 2.8 kg compared against 3.7 kg in control subjects; the primary efficacy endpoint of mean reduction in weight gain was 0.9 kg and statistically significant (p<0.02; n=81 with pre-specified Bayesian augmented controls).
+As expected, intranasal delivery of betahistine allowed for substantially higher concentrations in blood plasma compared with levels previously reported for oral betahistine.
+We expect to file for an IND in alignment with the IND filing for AM-125.